 The recommendations to be taken forward also include publishing new LGBT inclusive Statutory Guidance on the Conduct of Relationships, Sexual Health and Parenthood (RSHP) education, , and developing specific LGBT Experiences and Outcomes at the next review of Curriculum for Excellence.

-The Scottish Government also recently published non-statutory guidance on Supporting Transgender Pupils in Schools (2021), framed within the legal framework of the Equality Act 2010 and other relevant education and children's legislation.
+The Scottish Government has also published non-statutory guidance on Supporting Transgender Pupils in Schools (2021), framed within the legal framework of the Equality Act 2010 and other relevant education and children's legislation.

-The Welsh Government are currently in the process of designing and implementing a new Curriculum for Wales.
-A key, and now mandatory component of the new curriculum, is an overhaul of RSE provision.
-Proposed RSE provision in Wales will be far more comprehensive and embedded with a whole school approach, the teaching of LGBTQ+ relationships and identities will, as it stands, be a mandatory part of the new RSE curriculum.
-The proposed RSE Statutory Code and Guidance is due to be published soon.
+From September the Welsh Government is implementing a new Curriculum for Wales.
+A key, and now mandatory component of the new curriculum, is an overhaul of Relationships & Sexuality Education (RSE) provision.
+This will be far more comprehensive and embedded with a whole school approach, including the teaching of LGBTQ+ relationships and identities as a mandatory part of the new RSE curriculum.
+The RSE Statutory Code and Guidance can be found here.

 Is Stonewall’s guidance on the equality act robust and correct?

 Yes it is.